luke-yin/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of learning Rails.

+The site has a functional shop as well as signup, login, and admin functions.

+Admin credentials can be configured in your .env file. .env.example is provided as a template.

+## Screenshots

 ## Additional Steps for Apple M1 Machines